UndyingPanda/UndyingPanda.github.io/source/about/index.md

 ---

 I'm UndyingPanda, A PKUer majoring in Computer Science.
-I'm keen to new techniques and the underlying principle of computer.
+I'm keen to new techniques and the underlying principles of computer.
 Now my research interest is in Computer Security, Computer Vision.

 ### Professional Skill